Curriculum Notes Year 7

 Topics include:

-• History of Music Project (1450 – present) – completed in PPT on personal devices
+• History of Music Project (1450 – present) – completed in PPT on personal devices.

-• Melodic harmonisation using primary chords and developing keyboard skills using melody and primary chords
+• Melodic harmonisation using primary chords and developing keyboard skills using melody and primary chords.

 Resources & Information